-- Caffé Spettacolo (Plazza da la Staziun 8) – easy-going, conveniently located beside the train station and lake
+- Caffé Spettacolo (Plazza da la Staziun 8) – It is an easy-going coffee shop, conveniently located beside the train station and lake

-- Hauser Confiserie (Via Traunter plazzas 7) – provides a brunch butler service to deliver brunch on your doorstep (St. Moritz, Silvaplana, Celerina).
+- Hauser Confiserie (Via Traunter plazzas 7) – provides a brunch butler service to deliver brunch to your doorstep (St. Moritz, Silvaplana, Celerina).
 The deadline for placing orders is 8:00 PM one day before delivery.
-Otherwise, they also have a lot of options for take away.
+Otherwise, they also have a lot of options for takeaway.
 Note: as of December 2021, indoor dining is available only for dinner.